MaastrichtU-IDS/best-practices/website/src/pages/contributing.md

 :::warning Colorful boxes

-Use the following tags to create colorful boxes in the markdown files:
+Use the following tags to create colorful boxes in markdown files:

 :::